Terraform 1.5.0 update information

 This is Matsuda (@msy_mtd_a5) from the Service Reliability Group (SRG) of the Technology Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-Improved verification process with Check Block
+Strengthening validation processing with Check Block

 This block can display an error message depending on the attributes of the specified resource.